jsenv/eslint-config/README.md

 # eslint-config [![npm package](https://img.shields.io/npm/v/@jsenv/eslint-config.svg?logo=npm&label=package)](https://www.npmjs.com/package/@jsenv/eslint-config)

-ESLint config file consists into a single big object.
-This package helps to split this big object into smaller objects.
+ESLint config file consists into a single **big** object.
+This package allows to split and subset of ESLint configuration to compose and reuse them.

+- :+1: Part of configuration that belongs together can be regrouped
+- :+1: ESLint configuration is easier to read

-This is possible thanks to a function capable to compose objects together to obtain a final object needed to configure ESLint.
+This is done thanks to a function capable to compose objects into a final ESLint configuration.

 # composeEslintConfig